E314c/belaterwasthere/NOTES.md

     - but this script is not designed to run in NodeJs
   - Suspect it's the use of am exploit bundler
 - There are many process trapping mechanisms: infinite loops, infinite recursion, etc
-  - I've yet to figure out under what circumstances these are triggered, as I've been seeing them in my control runs of the script in a browser environment, but they obviously did not occur when the original sript run
+  - I've yet to figure out under what circumstances these are triggered, as I've been seeing them in my control runs of the script in a browser environment, but they obviously did not occur when the original sript is run

 ## Code labels
 Whilst doing the analysis, I found it useful to come up with some labels that I could comment next to features to find them later.